TingeOGinge/Programming-CyberSec-Website/docs/README.md

   [] HTML
   [] CSS
   [] JS
-  [] Likely some form of database communication
+  [] Likely some form of server communication